SSN2018/ssn2018.github.io/CFP1.md

 PUBLICATION
 =======================================

-Accepted papers will be published jointly as SSN and SWIT CEUR workshop proceedings.
+Accepted papers will be published as CEUR workshop proceedings.
 At least one author of each accepted paper must register for the conference and present the paper there.

 IMPORTANT DATES